Skip to Content Facebook Feature Image

 Capasa said projects with the Afrofashion Association have given visibility and behind-the-scenes support to more than 30 designers of color during recent fashion weeks.
 Ngonmo has also received support from Condé Nast’s Anna Wintour, who has met with Black Carpet Award nominees on the sidelines of Milan fashion weeks.

-“There is a lot to do in diversity and inclusion everywhere in the world, for sure also in Italy,’’ Capasa said, adding that Ngonmo’s role has been key in helping institutions “understand what were the needs” in minority communities, from mentoring to education.
+“There is a lot to do in diversity and inclusion everywhere in the world, for sure also in Italy,’’ Capasa said, adding that Ngonmo’s role has been key in helping institutions “understand what were the needs” in underrepresented communities, from mentoring to education.

 “Sometimes, before you even get to the room for the interview, you’ve been disqualified already.
 It’s really tough, and I want people to understand,’’ he said.
 “Take away the color, take away what I represent, just look at the job.”